A family of measures on symmetric groups and the field with one element: Introduction

-The distributions on $S_n$ in this paper arose in connection with splitting problems for polynomials defined over finite fields $\FF_q$, as studied in \cite{Weiss:2013} and \cite{Lagarias-W:2014}.
-They have the rational function interpolation property since \eqref{113a} implies that for each fixed conjugacy class $\cssy$ the functions $\nu_{n, z}^{\ast}(\cssy)$ are rational functions of the parameter $z$ whose poles can only occur at $z= 0, 1, \infty$; in fact poles may only occur at $z=0$.
-An interesting feature of this interpretation is that the probability of a random degree $n$ polynomial over $\FF_q$ being square-free is exactly $1- \frac{1}{q}$, independent of its degree $n$.
-Choosing $q=1$ yields the limit probability $0$ of being square-free.
-The results of this paper however concern a conditional probability, normalized to specify total mass $1$ (not mass $(1- \frac{1}{q})$), which has a nontrivial limit at $q=1$.
-Perhaps this limiting process indicates that the measures we study should be viewed as attached to the ``tangent space to the field of one element $\FF_1$" rather than to the hypothetical field $\FF_1$.
+The measures on $S_n$ in this paper arose in connection with splitting problems for polynomials defined over finite fields $\FF_q$, studied in \cite{Weiss:2013} and \cite{Lagarias-W:2014}.
+This connection at parameter values $z=q=p^f$ is recalled in Proposition \ref{pr26}.
+The splitting distributions, conditioned on the polynomial factorization being square-free, have the rational function interpolation property in $z$ exhibited in the explicit formula \eqref{113a}.
+Therefore the measures at the parameter value $z=1$ might be viewed as statistics associated to a geometric object over the ``field with one element $\FF_1$''.

-We do not have a conceptual geometric explanation of this $q \to 1$ construction.
-The fact that the support of these measures is the Springer regular elements of $S_n$ suggests it may have a geometric interpretation.
-The fact that the limit measure is signed suggests that the geometry will be different in some aspect from $\FF_1$-type statistics associated with counting points on closed varieties twisted by local systems; it seems to be associated to an open variety.
-A geometric interpretation would align the observations made here with various known geometric and topological ``field of one element" constructions.
+An interesting feature of the polynomial splitting interpretation is that the probability of a random degree $n$ polynomial over $\FF_q$ being square-free is exactly $1- \frac{1}{q}$, independent of its degree $n$, provided $n \ge 2$.
+(For degree $n=1$ this probability is $1$, independent of $q$.)
+Choosing the parameter $q=1$ yields for degree $n \ge 2$ the probability $0$ of being square-free.
+However the $z$-splitting measures in this paper compute conditional probabilities, normalized to specify total mass $1$ on square-free factorizations, which have a nontrivial limit as $z \to 1$.
+Perhaps the conditional probability aspect of this limiting process indicates that the measures studied should be viewed as describing geometric properties associated to the ``$\FF_1$-tangent space" rather than to geometry over ``the field $\FF_1$."